Stars join thousands waiting to learn wildfire’s damage toll

 “Beverly Hills, 90210” star Doherty said her “heart is ripped apart” by the loss of a Malibu home where she and husband Kurt Iswarienko were married in 2011, posting on Instagram a wedding-day photo of the smiling couple on a tree-lined path at the property apparently owned by a friend.

-She’d previously found refuge in the house when her father died in 2010, Doherty wrote.
+She had previously found refuge in the house when her father died in 2010, Doherty wrote.

 “It’s the place I felt my dad with me.
 It’s gone.
 Fire has taken it away.
 I’m devastated by all that’s happening,” she said.